aviqbaihaqy/PanadaPHPexcel/README.md

 using panada framework + PHPexcel to import data from excel

-you must install PHPexcel from composer : require : "phpoffice/phpexcel": "dev-develop"
+you must install PHPexcel via composer : require : "phpoffice/phpexcel": "dev-develop"